Etiology of Abscesses

-Numerous organisms can cause abscesses, but Staphylococcus aureus is the most common is
+Numerous organisms can cause abscesses, but the most common is

 Direct implantation (eg, penetrating trauma with a contaminated object)

 Spread from an established, contiguous infection

 Dissemination via lymphatic or hematogenous routes from a distant site

 Migration from a location where there are resident flora into an adjacent, normally sterile area because natural barriers are disrupted (eg, by perforation of an abdominal viscus causing an intra-abdominal abscess)

 Abscesses may begin in an area of cellulitis Cellulitis Cellulitis is acute bacterial infection of the skin and subcutaneous tissue most often caused by streptococci or staphylococci.
 Symptoms and signs are pain, warmth, rapidly spreading erythema... read more or in compromised tissue where leukocytes accumulate.
 Progressive dissection by pus or necrosis of surrounding cells expands the abscess.
 Highly vascularized connective tissue may then surround the necrotic tissue, leukocytes, and debris to wall off the abscess and limit further spread.